 Many credit card companies offer a 0% intro APR.
 These promotional-type offers generally waive interest charges for the first 12 to 18 months, known as the introductory period.

 To be aware of these offers, you must pay off the balance before the trial period ends to avoid interest charges.
-Another factor to consider with introductory cards is that there's an expiration date on the trial period.
 After you've had the card for a certain amount of time, your interest payments begin.

 Other Things to Look for in an Emergency Credit Card